TassioCarmo/havard-cs50x-week5-data-structures/README.md

 Time complexity of inserting data in linked list O(n) if sorting and o(1) if not

+recursion tends to work in lockstep with t these kinds of data structures(trees).

 linked list can you remember only remember the next node in the list